 Canada's International Investment Position (IIP)

-This statistical program measures Canada's asset and liability position with non-residents.
+This statistical program measures at a point in time the value and composition of Canada's financial assets and liabilities with non-residents.

 - Questionnaire(s) and reporting guide(s)